agadewar/terraform-new/README.md

 	5. terraform init -backend-config="../../../config/backend.config"
 	6. terraform apply -var-file="../../../config/realm.lab.tfvars" -var-file="../../../config/environment.dev.tfvars"

-5. Setup Event Hubs *** NEED TO DO
+5. Setup Event Hubs
     1. Remove any existing ".terraform" folder if copying from an existing folder and this is new non-existing infrastructure
-	2. Edit "terraform/dev/event-hubs/main.tf"
-		1. Edit "terraform { backend {} }" as needed
-		2. Edit "locals { * }" as needed
+	2. Edit "terraform/environments/dev/event-hubs/main.tf"
-		3. Edit "data.terraform_remote_state.resource_group { config {} }" as needed
+		1. Change 'key' in terraform{} block: "sapience.environment.<font color="red">dev</font>.resource-group.terraform.tfstate"
-	3. cd terraform/dev/event-hubs
+	3. cd terraform/environments/dev/event-hubs
-	4. terraform init
+	4. terraform init -backend-config="../../../config/backend.config"
-	5. terraform apply
+	5. terraform apply -var-file="../../../config/realm.lab.tfvars" -var-file="../../../config/environment.dev.tfvars"
 	6. Give permissions to the "datalake" Event Hub to capture into the Data Lake configured above (see: https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-archive-eventhub-capture#assign-permissions-to-event-hubs)
 		1. Create a New Folder in the Data Lake named "raw_data"
 		2. Follow the instructions in the link above
-	7. Go to Azure Portal and configure the "datalake" Event Hub to "Capture" -> On and into the Data Lake configured above at path "/raw_data" (see: https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-capture-enable-through-portal)
+	7. Go to Azure Portal and configure the "datalake" Event Hub to "Capture" (see: https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-capture-enable-through-portal)
+		1. From the 'Overview' tab, scroll to the bottom and click on 'datalake'
+			1. Click on the 'Captures' link and set Capture = On
+			2. Set 'Capture Provider' = Azure Data Lake Store
+			3. Set 'Data Lake Store' = sapiencedev
+			4. Set 'Data Lake Path' = /raw_data

 2. Setup Databases
     1. Remove any existing ".terraform" folder if copying from an existing folder and this is new non-existing infrastructure